 19 If the allegation is about physical contact, the strategy discussion or initial evaluation with the police should take account of the fact that teachers and other school staff are entitled to use reasonable force to control or restrain pupils in certain circumstances, including dealing with disruptive behaviour, under s550A of the Education Act 1996.
 DfES guidance about that can be found at: http://www.dfes.gov.uk/publications/guidanceonthelaw/10_98/summary.htm

 21 In some such cases further enquiries will be needed to enable a decision about how to proceed.
-If so, the LA designated officer should discuss with the Head and Chair of governors how and by whom the investigation will be undertaken.
+If so, the LA designated officer should discuss with the Headteacher and Chair of Governors how and by whom the investigation will be undertaken.
 In straightforward cases that should normally be undertaken by a senior member of the school staff.
 However, in other circumstances lack of appropriate resource within a school, or the nature or complexity of the allegation will require an independent investigator.
 Many LAs already provide for an independent investigation of allegations in some way, often as part of the Personnel services that schools can buy in from the authority.
 It is important that LAs ensure that schools have access to an affordable facility for independent investigation where that is appropriate.

 22 The possible risk of harm to children posed by an accused person needs to be effectively evaluated and managed – in respect of the child(ren) involved in the allegations, and any other children in the individual’s home, work or community life.
 In some cases that will require the school to consider suspending the person until the case is resolved.